Cincinnati Red Stockings: 1870–1871

 On June 14, 1870, after 81 consecutive wins since assembling as the first openly professional team, the Cincinnati Red Stockings lost 8–7 to the Brooklyn Atlantics before a crowd of 20,000 at the Capitoline Grounds.
 Bob Ferguson scored the winning run in the 11th inning on a hit by pitcher George Zettlein.

 The Executive Board now led by President A.P.C.
 Bonte recommended on November 21, 1870, that the club not employ a nine for 1871, for that had become too expensive.
 The spokesmen anticipated "a development of the amateur talent of our club, such as has not been displayed since we employed professionals."
 The officers subsequently decided to disband the company (the players having disbanded via the market) and a public meeting of the members put that decision into effect.

-Harry Wright was hired by founder and president Ivers Whitney Adams to organize a new pro club in Boston and he signed three Cincinnati teammates to join the 1871 Boston Red Stockings in the first professional league, as it turned out.
+Harry Wright was hired by Boston businessman Ivers Whitney Adams to organize a new pro club in Boston.
+Wright persuaded three Cincinnati teammates to join the 1871 Boston Red Stockings in the first professional league, as it turned out.
 Ex-Cincinnati Red Stockings moved around some (see the note on Team members) but Boston retained both Wright brothers throughout the five years of the National Association.

 The current Cincinnati Reds club identifies itself with the Cincinnati Red Stockings, despite reorganization and defections in the early years.

 The distinct Boston Red Stockings, beginning business with half of the Cincinnati team, both followed the young tradition and spread it to Boston.
-Eventually, the Boston Red Stockings adopted the name Boston Braves; the club is now based in Atlanta, and still retains red as one of its uniform colors.
+Eventually, the Boston Red Stockings evolved into the Boston Braves; the club is now based in Atlanta, and retain red as one of their uniform colors.
 The Boston Red Sox, established in 1901, adopted their version of the old nickname in 1908.